 The Car Connection Cadillac XT6 Overview

-The Cadillac XT6 is a three-row luxury crossover from General Motors that's new for the 2020 model year.
+The Cadillac XT6 is a three-row luxury crossover from General Motors.
 Larger than the two-row XT5 crossover but smaller than the Escalade SUV, the XT6 is meant to entice well-heeled families with generous helpings of tech and leather.

 With the XT6, Cadillac has a rival for vehicles such as the BMW X5, Mercedes-Benz GLE-Class, Audi Q7, and Volvo XC90.